 The interim report is available here in all languages:

-The Staff Working Document accompanying the interim report is available here
+The Staff Working Document accompanying the interim report is available in

-The press release that accompanied the interim report is available here
+The press release that accompanied the interim report is available in all languages

 Working Groups with Member States